Shanssea/pgvector_demo/README.md

 # Exploring pgvector with LangChain
-This try out is using Docker to containerize PostgreSQL with pgvector extension.
+This demo is using Docker to containerize PostgreSQL with pgvector extension.

 ## Installation
 You can install PostgreSQL in any way.
 You can find the complete official guide [here](https://github.com/pgvector/pgvector).